MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-qos/overview.md

 The Hyper-V role in Windows Server 2016 Technical Preview has built-in support for Storage QoS and is set up by default.

 #### Install Remote Administration Tools to manage Storage QoS policies from remote computers
 You can manage Storage QoS policies and monitor flows from compute hosts using the Remote Server Administration Tools.
-These are available as optional features on all Windows Server 2016 Technical Preview installations, and can be downloaded separately for Windows 10 at the [Microsoft Download Center](http://www.microsoft.com/en-us/download/details.aspx?id=44280) website. .
+These are available as optional features on all Windows Server 2016 installations, and can be downloaded separately for Windows 10 at the [Microsoft Download Center](http://www.microsoft.com/en-us/download/details.aspx?id=44280) website. .

 The **RSAT-Clustering** optional feature includes the Windows PowerShell module for remote management of Failover Clustering, including Storage QoS.